-Why to consider Amazon CloudFront for WordPress?
+Why consider Amazon CloudFront for WordPress?

-- Second most popular CDN network after Akamai with total 42 location of POPs (Points of Presence.)
+- Second most popular CDN network after Akamai with a total 42 location of POPs (Points of Presence.)

 - Great for Indian traffic with two new POPs in India, at Chennai and Mumbai to lower down the response time for your site’s traffic originating from India/Asia.